Wise men should not forget to count in themselves somehow.

 During his days of preaching, Jesus of Nazareth addressed only Jews, "the lost sheep of Israel" (Matthew 10:5-8; 15:24).
 His disciples were expressly instructed not to approach gentiles or Samaritans (Matthew 10:5-8).
 On the few occasions that Jesus ventured beyond the boundaries of his homeland, he never proclaimed his gospel to pagans, nor did his disciples do so during his lifetime.
 The mission of the 11 apostles to "all the nations" (Matthew 28:19) is a "post-Resurrection" idea.
 It appears to be of Pauline inspiration and is nowhere else found in the Gospels (apart from the spurious longer ending of Mark [Mark 16:15], which is missing from all the older manuscripts).
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews.
 (Vermes 2012)

-In other words, the Missionary Command of a resurrected Jesus who had failed in his mission for Jews only, is forged.
+Dr Vermes informs that the Missionary Command of a resurrected Jesus who had failed in his mission for Jews only, is forged.
 There should be little doubt about that.
 [Joseph Wheless investigations in the matter]

 An unreal danger to consider?